-Memphasys Limited has a Nomination and Remuneration Committee, and is chaired by director Mr John Pereira.
-While Mr Pereira was originally appointed as an independent director, his firm's subsequent provision of legal advice to the company changed his designation to non-independent.
-Unfortunately, at this stage of development, the Company has been unable to appoint an additional independent director to align with the ASX recommendation for an independent chair of the committee.
+Memphasys Limited has a Nomination and Remuneration Committee, which was chaired by director Mr John Pereira during the 2018 reporting period.
+While Mr Pereira was originally appointed as an independent director, his firm's subsequent provision of legal advice to the Company changed his designation to non-independent.
+Following the resignation of Mr Pereira in June 2018 the Company appointed Mr Marjan Mikel as an independent director.
+Mr Mikel will take on the chairmanship of this committee in line with ASX recommendations for an independent chair.